Usenet: A Dive into Online Discussions

 • SSL Encryption +

 Secure Socket Layer (SSL) Encryption ensures that all data passed from a Usenet provider's servers to your computer is encrypted.
-Most providers will offer this protection, and here at Newshosting, we have it available to all users as a free service.
-It's important to know that SSL provides you with the same level of encryption as OpenVPN - because Usenet does not require users to use a VPN to keep their Usenet downloads private and secure, SSL Encryption is one of Usenet's greatest assets.
+We make SSL available to all users as a free service.
+SSL provides the same level of encryption as OpenVPN.
+Because Usenet does not require a VPN to keep user activity private and secure, SSL Encryption is one of Usenet's greatest assets.

 • Tier-1 Provider +